sahasra-ranga/Olist-Platform-Analysis/README.md

     reviews and these refunds
    <img width="608" height="309" alt="Screenshot 2025-07-23 at 3 16 53 PM" src="https://github.com/user-attachments/assets/bb7aee1b-7067-4d8f-86fd-c242e1085dd3" />

-    Majority of reviews are positive, but spikes in negative reviews occur in specific months.
+    The majority of reviews are positive, but spikes in negative reviews occur in specific months.

     Peaks observed in Feb, Nov, and Dec of 2017 & 2018.
     These align with Brazilian events/holidays: Carnival, Black Friday, Christmas.